 Wastewater treatment plants, like this one in York County, have greatly reduced their contributions of nitrogen and phosphorus to local waterways.

-Employing cover crops and no-till farming, as practiced on the McLaughlin farm in Perry County, improve soil health and farm profitability.
+Employing no-till farming, as practiced on the McLaughlin farm in Perry County, improve soil health and farm profitability.

 A clean Susquehanna River is vital to local recreation, health, and economies.